Prag8855/aab/content/guides/residence-permit.md

 ## How to renew a residence permit

 Your residence permit is valid for 6 months to 4 years.
-Around months before it expires, you must go to the *[[Ausländerbehörde]]* to renew it.
+Around 8 weeks before it expires, you must go to the *[[Ausländerbehörde]]* to renew it.

 They will check if you still meet all the requirements.
 You might need to bring a lot of documents, so you should prepare in advance.